 A temporary fix has been implemented to group by isocode, year and variablename and then take the mean of the values in the dat_final.
 The issue can be fixed by selecting the desired values from the appropriate dataset.

 The gni values for SSD in 2011 are either 0.5x the GNI in 2020 or 1.5x it depending on which value is used.

+04- aid dependency

+???

 05-debt-to-GDP-ratio